ojilles/jilles.net/_drafts/2019-10-31-the-youtube-wonder.md

 Chuck full of information, the tutorials on [how to sharpen a knife](https://youtu.be/KB87xoFm46g) are excellently done.
-The visual esthetic is very simple and the production values are great and I love some of the scientific approach (how he measures the sharpness of the knife with an Edge-On-Up.
+The visual esthetic is very simple and the production values are great and I love some of the scientific approach he uses.
+For example how he measures the sharpness of the knife with an Edge-On-Up.
 The [knife review videos](https://youtu.be/ZNYhi6QwmzE) are well done but less interesting to me, personally.

 ### Vsauce
 ### Standupmaths